-Symbols or phrases which enable you to join two or more expressions containing relational operators.
+Symbols or phrases that enable you to join two or more expressions containing relational operators.
 Boolean operators are AND, OR, NOT, and BUT.
-For example, the expression SALARY < 60000 BUT SALARY NE 0 contains the Boolean operator "BUT".
-The symbols "<" and NE are relational operators.
+For example, the expression SALARY < 60000 BUT SALARY NE 0 contains the Boolean operator BUT.
+The symbols < and NE are relational operators.